Advertisement

 In the PACIFIC Study, in patients with locally advanced, unresectable NSCLC (n=475 in the IMFINZI arm, and n=234 in the placebo arm) who had completed treatment with concurrent chemoradiation within 1 to 42 days prior to initiation of the study, immune-mediated pneumonitis occurred in 47 (9.9%) patients in the IMFINZI-treated group and 14 (6.0%) patients in the placebo group, including Grade 3 in 9 (1.9%) patients on IMFINZI vs. 6 (2.6%) patients on placebo and Grade 5 in 4 (0.8%) patients on IMFINZI vs. 3 (1.3%) patients on placebo.
 The median time to onset in the IMFINZI-treated group was 46 days (range: 2-342 days) vs. 57 days (range: 26-253 days) in the placebo group.
 In the IMFINZI-treated group 30 patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day) and 2 patients also received infliximab.
 In the placebo group 12 patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day) and 1 patient also received cyclophosphamide and tacrolimus.
 Resolution occurred for 29 patients in the IMFINZI treated group vs 6 in placebo.

-Immune-mediated hepatitis: Immune-mediated hepatitis, defined as requiring use of systemic corticosteroids and with no clear alternate etiology, occurred in patients receiving IMFINZI [see Adverse Reactions].
+Immune-mediated hepatitis: Immune-mediated hepatitis, defined as requiring use of systemic corticosteroids and with no clear alternate etiology, occurred in patients receiving IMFINZI or IMFINZI in combination with tremelimumab [see Adverse Reactions].
 Monitor alanine aminotransferase, aspartate aminotransferase, total bilirubin and alkaline phosphatase levels prior to initiation of treatment and prior to each subsequent infusion.
 Additional monitoring is to be considered based on clinical evaluation.
 Immune-mediated hepatitis should be managed as recommended in Dosage & Administration [see Dosage & Administration].
+Corticosteroids should be administered with an initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper for all grades.

 In patients receiving IMFINZI monotherapy, immune-mediated hepatitis occurred in 67 (2.2%) patients, including Grade 3 in 35 (1.2%) patients, Grade 4 in 6 (0.2%) and Grade 5 in 4 (0.1%) patients.
 The median time to onset was 36 days (range: 3-333 days).
 Forty-four of the 67 patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
 Three patients also received mycophenolate treatment.
 IMFINZI was discontinued in 9 patients.
 Resolution occurred in 29 patients.

-Immune-mediated colitis: Immune-mediated colitis or diarrhea, defined as requiring use of systemic corticosteroids and with no clear alternate etiology, occurred in patients receiving IMFINZI [see Adverse Reactions].
+Immune-mediated colitis: Immune-mediated colitis or diarrhea, defined as requiring use of systemic corticosteroids and with no clear alternate etiology, occurred in patients receiving IMFINZI or IMFINZI in combination with tremelimumab [see Adverse Reactions].
+Intestinal perforation and large intestine perforation were reported in patients receiving IMFINZI in combination with tremelimumab.
 Patients should be monitored for signs and symptoms of colitis or diarrhea and intestinal perforation and managed as recommended in Dosage & Administration [see Dosage & Administration].
+Corticosteroids should be administered at an initial dose of 1-2 mg/kg/day prednisone or equivalent followed by a taper for Grades 2-4.
+Consult a surgeon immediately if intestinal perforation of ANY grade is suspected.

 In patients receiving IMFINZI monotherapy, immune-mediated colitis or diarrhea occurred in 58 (1.9%) patients, including Grade 3 in 9 (0.3%) patients and Grade 4 in 2 (<0.1%) patients.
 The median time to onset was 70 days (range: 1-394 days).
 Thirty-eight of the 58 patients received high-dose corticosteroid treatment (at least 40 mg prednisone or equivalent per day).
 One patient also received infliximab treatment and one patient also received mycophenolate treatment.
 IMFINZI was discontinued in 9 patients.
 Resolution occurred in 43 patients.

-Immune-mediated endocrinopathies: Immune-mediated hypothyroidism/hyperthyroidism/thyroiditis: Immune-mediated hypothyroidism, hyperthyroidism or thyroiditis have occurred in patients receiving IMFINZI [see Adverse Reactions].
+Immune-mediated endocrinopathies: Immune-mediated hypothyroidism/hyperthyroidism/thyroiditis: Immune-mediated hypothyroidism, hyperthyroidism or thyroiditis have occurred in patients receiving IMFINZI or IMFINZI in combination with tremelimumab [see Adverse Reactions].
 Patients should be monitored for abnormal thyroid function tests prior to and periodically during treatment and managed as recommended in Dosage & Administration [see Dosage & Administration].
+For immune-mediated hypothyroidism, initiate thyroid hormone replacement as clinically indicated for Grade 2-4.
+For immune-mediated hyperthyroidism/thyroiditis, symptomatic management can be implemented for Grades 2-4.

 Immune-mediated hypothyroidism: In patients receiving IMFINZI monotherapy, immune-mediated hypothyroidism occurred in 245 (8.2%) patients, including Grade 3 in 4 (0.1%) patients.
 The median time to onset was 85 days (range: 1-562 days).
 Of the 245 patients, 240 patients received hormone replacement therapy, 6 patients received high-dose corticosteroids (at least 40 mg prednisone or equivalent per day) for immune-mediated hypothyroidism followed by hormone replacement.
 No patients discontinued IMFINZI due to immune-mediated hypothyroidism.
 Immune-mediated hypothyroidism was preceded by immune-mediated hyperthyroidism in 20 patients or immune-mediated thyroiditis in 3 patients.